NumanAmin/Mid_Project/README.md

 NumanAmin (Leader)
 UsamaNaveed
 in this we are describe
-Staff Salary & Annual Sell sheet in excel
+Staff Salary & Annual Sell sheet in excel & pawer point